Paradeluxe/Praditor/README.md

 `File` -> `Read files...` -> Import your target audio file (**Recommend**: >= 44.1 kHz; **Accept**: >= 8 kHz)

-`Extract` run algorithm and extract onsets.
+`Run` Run algorithm and extract onsets.
 Wait for a while until the results come out.
 Onsets are in blue, offsets are in green.

+`Test` Test how many onsets/offsets may be found using the presented parameters.
+This function does not affect .TextGrid.

 <kbd>F5</kbd> to play the audio signal that is currently presented in the window, and <kbd>Any Key</kbd> to stop playing.